weasel-fish/twitter_many_to_many/README.md

 How to follow along.
 We'll be reading through the specs as we write some code and test out the behavior.
 The `01_examples_spec.rb` file contains the rspec code we'll be running as we demonstrate what we know about relationships so far.
 The `02_exercise_spec.rb` file contains the rspec code you'll use when you work together to complete the many to many relationship between users and tweets in our twitter domain.

+## Examples

+For our examples, we'll be demonstrating:
+1. how to implement a has_many, through relationship with a domain of `Aquarium`, `Exhibit` & `Fish`.
+2. how to implement a many-to-many relationship with a domain of `Doctor`, `Appointment` & `Patient`.

 ## Exercise

 You can run the tests for the exercise with the following command: